On this page

 Common misconceptions (What misconceptions surround Form I-485?)

-• Some applicants assume that being physically present in the United States automatically qualifies them for adjustment of status, but eligibility depends on specific immigrant categories and other factors.
+- Some applicants assume that being physically present in the U.S. automatically qualifies them for adjustment of status, but eligibility depends on several factors including immigration history and any applicable bars.

 Edge cases and variations